top of page

 1. Introduce the idea of the Ecocycle and hand out a blank map to each participant (5 min)

-3. Ask them to work in pairs to place every activity in the Ecocycle (10 min)
+3. Ask participants to work in pairs to place every activity in the Ecocycle (10 min)

-4. Form groups of four and finalize the placement of activities on the map (15 min)
+4. Form groups of four and finalize the placement of activities on the map, group them and delete duplicates (15 min)

-5. Each group put its activities on Post-it notes and place them on the large map (15 min)
+5. Each group places their activities on the large map (15 min)

 • Hints